School support for children with disability: why it’s important

 - going to therapy sessions with your child so that therapy can be used in the classroom – for example, your child’s aide might learn how to use aids, equipment or speech therapy techniques

-- preparing teaching materials like Social Stories™.
+- preparing teaching materials like social stories.

-An integration aide can work with your child individually or in a group.
+An aide can work with your child individually or in a group.
 The aide can also work with other children in the class when the teacher is working with your child.

 All schools need to have a written policy of inclusion, which shows that difference is valued and accepted and that there are high expectations of all students, including those with disability.

-Practical support for your child at school
+Practical support at school for children with disability

 Many schools are accessible by local bus routes, or have a relationship with a bus company that serves their area.